stanfordhaskell/cs43/assignments/assign1.markdown

 and `LTurn` turn the turtle by an angle (specified later), `Mark` marks the current position and orientation and `Revert` returns to the previous mark.
-Finally, `Constant 0`, `Constant 1`, etc. allow us to have other symbols in our grammer that are not interpreted (i.e. ignored) by our turtle artist.
+Finally, `Constant 0`, `Constant 1`, etc. allow us to have other symbols in our grammar that are not interpreted (i.e. ignored) by our turtle artist.

 The code for generating the diagram is in `/app/Main.hs`, which is compiled by the `stack build` command into an executable.
 It should already work with the